House of Hope History

 House of Hope has continued to grow and add many new programs and services over the years.
 They include workforce development, life skills classes, nutrition education, a hydroponic farm, and more.

-Presently, more than 8,000 people each month are touched by House of Hope services.
+Presently, more than 12,000 people each month are touched by House of Hope services.
 These services are nested under an umbrella of care called Project HOPE (Helping Others Progress through Empowerment), which offers Martin County residents food, clothing, furniture, financial assistance, information and referral, and case management services that help build life skills for a more stable future.
-An additional 13,000 people receive support through the agency’s food bank services in Martin, St. Lucie, Okeechobee and Palm Beach counties.
-This brings the total served each month to over 21,000 people.
+An additional 18,000 people receive support through the agency’s food bank services in Martin, St. Lucie, and Okeechobee counties.
+This brings the total served each month to over 30,000 people.

 It’s a long way from those first sandwiches given out more than 40 years ago, but the services are performed with the same spirit – empowering residents to overcome hunger and hardship.